wang159/FDIntegral_Table/README.md

 1. Only part of my program requires FD integral calculation.
 Do I have to carry this large table-based object all the way through my program?

 Answer: No, it is recommended to get rid of the object if it is no longer needed.
 Just like how one erase any other MATLAB variables, `clear TBFD_integral_1`

+2. How does the program handle a list mixed with numbers that shall be handled by table-based and analytical methods?

+Answer: The program sorts the input and records the sorted index.
+The input is then segmented into three blocks: ones above, below, and within the table range.
+Each block is then solved analytically or using the table.
+The results are then merged into a single list, and the list is subsequently returned to original, pre-sorted order.

+## Contacts:
+For any question, please contact Xufeng Wang (wang159@purdue.edu) and Prof. Mark Lundstrom (lundstro@purdue.edu)